Naum Gabo: Gabo's theory of art

 The essence of Gabo's art was the exploration of space, which he believed could be done without having to depict mass.
 His earliest constructions such as Head No.2 were formal experiments in depicting the volume of a figure without carrying its mass.
 Gabo's other concern as described in the Realistic Manifesto was that art needed to exist actively in four dimensions including time.

 Gabo's formative years were in Munich, where he was inspired by and actively participated in the artistic, scientific, and philosophical debates of the early years of the 20th century.
 Because of his involvement in these intellectual debates, Gabo became a leading figure in Moscow’s avant garde, in post-Revolution Russia.
-It was in Munich that Gabo attended the lectures of art historian Heinrich Wölfflin and gained knowledge of the ideas of Einstein and his fellow innovators of scientific theory, as well as the philosopher Henri Bergson.
+At the Ludwig-Maximilians-Universität München, Gabo attended the lectures of art historian Heinrich Wölfflin and gained knowledge of the ideas of Einstein and his fellow innovators of scientific theory, as well as the philosopher Henri Bergson.
 As a student of medicine, natural science and engineering, his understanding of the order present in the natural world mystically links all creation in the universe.
 Just before the onset of the First World War in 1914, Gabo discovered contemporary art, by reading Kandinsky’s Concerning the Spiritual in Art, which asserted the principles of abstract art.

 Gabo’s vision is imaginative and passionate.
 Over the years his exhibitions have generated immense enthusiasm because of the emotional power present in his sculpture.
 Gabo described himself as "making images to communicate my feelings of the world."
 In his work, Gabo used time and space as construction elements and in them solid matter unfolds and becomes beautifully surreal and otherworldly.
 His sculptures initiate a connection between what is tangible and intangible, between what is simplistic in its reality and the unlimited possibilities of intuitive imagination.
 Imaginative as Gabo was, his practicality lent itself to the conception and production of his works.
 He devised systems of construction which were not only used for his elegantly elaborate sculptures but were viable for architecture as well.
 He was also innovative in his works, using a wide variety of materials including the earliest plastics, fishing line, bronze, sheets of Perspex, and boulders.
 He sometimes even used motors to move the sculpture.